happylishang/happylishang.github.io/_posts/Spoken-English/2025-5-5-Spoken-English.md

 *
 * What do you think of Putin?
 *
-*
 * There’s no democracy here.
 *
-* They don’t really have democracy.
+* They/we  don’t really have democracy.
 *
 *  China held a military parade today.
 *